SystemRDL/PeakRDL-regblock/docs/api.rst

 ============

-If you are not using the `PeakRDL command-line tool <https://peakrdl.readthedocs.io>`_, you can still generate regblocks programmaticaly using the exporter API:
+If you are not using the `PeakRDL command-line tool <https://peakrdl.readthedocs.io>`_, you can still generate regblocks programmatically using the exporter API:

 .. autoclass:: peakrdl_regblock.RegblockExporter
     :members: